I’m f*cking hilarious.

 (I have many of those stories.)

-Yesterday, Nikki was hanging out with me at work and we ran a few errands to try to get her and her brother ready for summer camp and we were just being goofy out and about and having a good time and she laughs and smiles and says, “I love it when you’re funny, Mom.”
+Yesterday, Nikki was hanging out with me at work and we ran a few errands to try to get her and her brother ready for the Brookwood Camp this summer and we were just being goofy out and about and having a good time and she laughs and smiles and says, “I love it when you’re funny, Mom.”

 I don’t think I’ve been funny recently.
 Maybe not at all, really.
 I mean, I’ve had good days and good times where I laugh.
 But that general, care-free feeling of lightness that can produce Funny Zoot has been a bit absent.
 And since my kids live with me, I don’t turn on any “best behavior” when they’re around like I might do around my friends.
 So, truthfully, they’ve probably not seen any part of Funny Zoot in awhile.

 But yesterday?
 Funny Zoot was just kinda hanging out all day, even in the rain, and even with some major family stress and fears looming in the background.
 Funny Zoot was still parenting and trying to find joy in the mundane tasks of buying A SHIT TON OF CRAP for a week of summer camp.

 I’m on 20mg of Lexapro now, and I think we’ve finally broken through to some sort of “better” side.
 I still haven’t found a good psychiatrist which my General Practitioner wants me to do so I can have someone with a prescription pad who can evaluate me a little better.
 But the 20mg of Lexapro daily seems to be the recipe for a better standard.
 I only had one “severe” panic attack this week and it’s been at least 3 weeks since I’ve found myself crying, huddled in my car in a parking lot binge-eating chicken tenders (I’m an herbivore, remember) and french fries while contemplating the point of my existence.